The Ultimate Guide to Obtaining Small Business Grants

 White corporate grants may be less stringent, that doesn’t excuse applicants from not following the instructions.
 Also, the more specific you can be with your proposal, the better.

-Getting a grant for a small business may seem like a dream come true, but it’s more difficult than many realize.
-You may be tempted to go after as many funding sources as possible in hopes that you’ll get approval for one.
-However, the lengthy application and interview process should discourage this practice.
+Getting a grant for your small business may seem like a dream come true, but it’s more difficult than many realize.
+You may be tempted to apply for as many funding sources as possible in hopes that you’ll get approval for one.
+However, the lengthy grant application and interview process should discourage this practice.
 Focus on the funding initiatives that match your business’s goals, and consider how each grant program will help you invest in your products or services.

 Frequently Asked Questions